mercysunday970/WDD-Jan2025/week-three/README.md

 ### **Requirements**
 - Use **HTML** to structure the page elements.
 - Use **CSS** to style the page and match the given design.
-- Implement a responsive layout that looks good on different screen sizes.
 - Ensure the login form includes:
   - An email input field.
   - A password input field.